Executive Recruiting for the New Normal

 Certainly, in a global pandemic, businesses must go on and have.

 While I braced for the worst as the Novel Coronavirus took hold, we have experienced a surge in executive search engagements.
 The need for exceptional leadership is greater than ever — to match force with combined Black Swan events.
+We have evolved to prepare executive recruiting for the new normal.

 We specialize in technology recruitment and as work shifted online, our clients got busy hiring senior executives and technologists — COOs, CTOs, Chief Architects, and Chief Product Officers.